How Law Firms Are Using Microsoft Office 365

 Within a single day at a law firm, a lot goes on, and Lawyers and their teams are expected to balance a lot.
 Microsoft Office 365 is proving itself useful in making things more accessible in the legal field online and via desktop.
 Here’s how:

-Security is crucial within the legal world and often a prevalent concern among lawyers when using any online service.
+Security is crucial within the legal world and is often a prevalent concern among lawyers when using any online service.
 It can be said that the documents and data within a law firm are its most valuable assets - and one that needs to be protected at all costs.
-Microsoft addresses the security of Office 365 directly on its website on a page directed towards its use in the legal industry.
+Microsoft addresses the use and security of Office 365 within the legal industry on its website.
 They state the following:

 “Office 365 is compliant with world-class industry standards, including ISO 27001, EU Model clauses, HIPAA BAA, and FISMA.
 It has built-in capabilities such as permissions, versioning control, eDiscovery, and records management to ensure documents are managed, controlled, archived, and can be retrieved in one place with reduced overhead.”